Category: Trip-planning

 Are the regulations the same throughout Baja?

-The national regulations apply throughout Mexico, but specific protected areas (like Loreto Bay National Marine Park and Cabo Pulmo) have additional restrictions.
+National regulations apply throughout Mexico, but specific protected areas (Loreto Bay National Marine Park, Cabo Pulmo) have additional restrictions.
 Always check local rules for your specific destination.

 Can I sell my catch from a Baja fishing trip?

-No — commercial fishing requires a commercial license.
-Recreational fishing licenses specifically prohibit selling your catch.
+No. Commercial fishing requires a commercial license.
+Recreational licenses specifically prohibit selling your catch.
 Fish brought back under a recreational license are for personal consumption only.

 Do children need a fishing license in Mexico?

-Children under 16 are generally exempt from the fishing license requirement in Mexico, but regulations can vary.
+Children under 16 are generally exempt from the Mexican fishing license requirement, but regulations can vary.
 Confirm current rules with CONAPESCA or your charter before assuming a child is exempt.

 Where can I find the most current Baja fishing regulations?